amanoske/Wildfire/README.md

 ### "Once it takes fire, the substance will burn fiercely until it is no more."
 **- George RR Martin, A Feast for Crows***

-Wildfire is a secure deletion tool in C#.
+Wildfire is a secure deletion tool for Windows and .NET-executible environments.
 Using [SP800-88](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-88r1.pdf) conformant methods, Wildfire destroys accessible files locally or over a network to resist an adversary's attempts to recover data.

 Wildfire implements secure deletion using the [AES-256 GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) algorithm.
 It encrypts data at the byte level using ephemeral and cryptographically random keys, then deletes the file.